-STATEMENT OF ADDITIONAL INFORMATION Dated February 28, 2024
+STATEMENT OF ADDITIONAL INFORMATION Dated April 28, 2024

-This Statement of Additional Information ("SAI") relates to the Fort Pitt Capital Total Return Fund (the "Fund"), which is a series of Advisors Series Trust.
-This SAI is not a Prospectus and should be read only in conjunction with the Prospectus for the Fund dated February 28, 2024.
+This Statement of Additional Information ("SAI") relates to the Fort Pitt Capital Total Return Fund (the "Fund"), which is a series of North Square Investments Trust.
+This SAI is not a Prospectus and should be read only in conjunction with the Prospectus for the Fund dated April 28, 2024.
 The Prospectus, which contains the basic information you should know before investing in the Fund, may be obtained by writing or calling the Fund at the address and phone number shown above.

-The Fund's audited financial statements and notes thereto for the fiscal year ended October 31, 2023, are contained in the Fund's annual report and are incorporated by reference into this SAI.
-A copy of the annual report may be obtained without charge on the Fund's website or by calling or writing the Fund as shown above.
+The audited financial statements and notes thereto for the Predecessor Fund (defined below) for the fiscal year ended October 31, 2023, are contained in the Predecessor Fund's annual report and are incorporated by reference into this SAI.
+A copy of the Predecessor Fund's annual report may be obtained without charge on the Fund's website or by calling or writing the Fund as shown above.